dstark5/Openlib/README.md

 - Additing More Book Format supports (cbz,cbr,azw3,etc...)
 - Adding Support For Background Downloads
 - Adding Support For Multiple Downloads

-## Installation and updates
- -  Download the APK from [ IzzyOnDroid ](https://android.izzysoft.de/repo/apk/com.app.openlib) and install it.
- -  Download the APK from [GitHub Releases](https://github.com/dstark5/Openlib/releases) and install it.

 ## Building from Source